midas-research/sthan-sr-aaai/README.md

 This codebase contains the python scripts for STHAN-SR, the model for the AAAI 2021 paper [link](https://ojs.aaai.org/index.php/AAAI/article/view/16127).

 ## Environment & Installation Steps
-Python 3.6, Pytorch, and networkx.
+Python 3.6, Pytorch, Pytorch-Geometric and networkx.

 ```python